dirkscholte/dirkscholte.github.io/index.md

 ### The role of gas in the stellar-halo connection

+### ORBYTS Galaxies: Discovering the relation between star formation and molecular gas in galaxies

 ## Previous projects

 ### Pulsar flux density variability in LOFAR observations